ankane/pgsync/README.md

 ## Sensitive Information

-Prevent sensitive information - like passwords and email addresses - from leaving the remote server.
+Prevent sensitive information like email addresses from leaving the remote server.

 Define rules in `.pgsync.yml`: